What is Macular Degeneration?

 Vision can be slow to come back after bright light exposure

-Treatment Options for Dry Macular Degeneration
+What are my Treatment Options for Dry Macular Degeneration?

 Unfortunately, there is no treatment for the dry form of macular degeneration.
 Those at high risk should schedule a checkup with their ophthalmologist at least once every one to two years, to catch the disease in its infancy.
 Also, it is thought that dietary supplementation of antioxidants and zinc may help to slow its development.
 Early detection is very important because once vision is lost there is no treatment to regain it.